fugu-chop/launch_school/rb130_ruby_foundations/lesson_2/1_minitest.md

 Remember that the minitest file is still a Ruby script - if any of the tests raises an unrescued exception, it will __terminate execution of the script__ (the rest of the tests will not run and the file stops being evaluated).

-Though many people use RSpec, Minitest is the default testing library that comes with Ruby.
+Though many people use RSpec, Minitest is the default testing library that comes with Ruby (RSpec __does not__ come with the default system installation of Ruby).
 From a pure functionality standpoint, Minitest can do everything RSpec can, except Minitest uses a more straightforward syntax.
 RSpec bends over backwards to allow developers to write code that reads like natural English, but at the cost of simplicity.
 RSpec is what we call a __Domain Specific Language__; it's a DSL for writing tests.

 We install Minitest through the gem package manager:
 ```